6 Significant Ways Vitamin C Supports a Strong Immune System

 This 3-in-1 immune support supplement also includes 200 mg of organic elderberry which has potent antiviral and antimicrobial properties, along with 15 mg of zinc from two forms (zinc arginate & zinc glycinate) for better absorption and higher tolerability.

-New Organixx Immunity 3 gives you natural immune system support against harmful viruses & bacteria, including the common cold, influenza, and sinusitis.
-This ultimate 3-in-1 immune support supplement provides 3 powerhouse nutrients in one convenient daily formula: organic camu camu (vitamin C), organic elderberry & zinc.
+Organixx Immunity 3 gives you natural immune system support against harmful viruses & bacteria, including the common cold, influenza, and sinusitis.
+This ultimate 3-in-1 immune support supplement provides 3 powerhouse nutrients in one convenient daily formula: organic camu camu (vitamin C), organic elderberry & 2 forms of zinc.

 Institute of Medicine Panel on Dietary Antioxidants and Related Compounds.
 Dietary Reference Intakes for Vitamin C, Vitamin E, Selenium, and Carotenoids; National Academies Press: Washington, DC, USA, 2000.